l-houseman/CAnD3-RRWM-Data-Activity/Extended Program Instructions.md

 - Dataset: 2017 General Social Survey (GSS), Statistics Canada
 - File: Available to download from CAnD3 Canvas
 - Access: Available to CAnD3 fellows via Canvas.
-For external use, refer to the `Data Accessibility Statement`.
+For external use, refer to the `Data Accessibility Statement` located in this folder.

 Place the dataset in your working directory and name the data frame `data`.